Seagate Technology Holdings plc (STX) Analysis & Forecast for 2022

-Seagate Technology Holdings plc (NASDAQ: STX) is -54.00% lower on its value in year-to-date trading and has touched a low of $51.59 and a high of $117.67 in the current 52-week trading range.
+Seagate Technology Holdings plc (NASDAQ: STX) is -54.32% lower on its value in year-to-date trading and has touched a low of $50.30 and a high of $117.67 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The STX stock was last observed hovering at around $52.23 in the last trading session, with the day’s loss setting it -0.26%.
+The STX stock was last observed hovering at around $53.04 in the last trading session, with the day’s loss setting it -1.43% off its average median price target of $74.50 for the next 12 months.
+It is also 48.39% off the consensus price target high of $100.00 offered by 26 analysts, but current levels are -29.03% lower than the price target low of $40.00 for the same period.

 Sponsored